Last Updated on January 18, 2021

-Here comes a very simple but super yummy red lentil pasta recipe.
-I've cooked it already before my daughter started to live vegan and I'm still amazed how incredible tasty this plant based Bolognese sauce is.
+This is a very simple but super yummy whole grain pasta recipe with a delicious legume sauce.
+I've cooked it already before my daughter started to live vegan and I'm still amazed how incredibly tasty this plant-based “Bolognese” sauce is.

-Although I love to experiment and vary my clean eating meals regularly, this red lentil pasta is one of those recipes I cook again and again.
+Although I love to experiment and vary my plant-based meals regularly, this pasta is one of those recipes I cook again and again.
 Most of its ingredients are sitting in my pantry anyway.

 3 reasons why I use red lentils

-For a vegan Bolognese sauce you could probably use any lentil type, but I have good reasons to stick with my preferred red lentils:
+For a vegan, legume-based Bolognese sauce you could probably use any lentil type, but I have good reasons to stick with my preferred red lentils:

-- They do not need to be soaked, precooked, etc.
+- no need to be soaked, precooked, etc.

-- They have a very short cooking time (depending on lentil type: 15-25 minutes)
+- very short cooking time (depending on lentil type: 15-25 minutes)

-- Red lentils have a very delicate and light, flavorful taste, which harmonizes perfectly with the fruity tomato sauce.
+- a very delicate and light nutty flavor, which harmonizes perfectly with the fruity tomato sauce.

 - Prep Time: 5

 - Yield: 3-4 1x